andrewdalpino/MewZoom/README.md

 ![MewZoom Banner](https://raw.githubusercontent.com/andrewdalpino/MewZoom/master/docs/images/mewzoom_v1_banner.png)

-A family of super-resolution models with cat-like vision.
+A family of open-source super-resolution models with cat-like vision.
 Pre-trained on a diverse set of high-quality images and fine-tuned with an adversarial network, MewZoom transforms your fuzzy images into crystal-clear high-resolution masterpieces with exceptional realism.
 In addition to upscaling images by 2X, 3X, 4X, or 8X the original size, MewZoom's degradation-aware training enables it to surgically identify and remove blur, noise, and compression artifacts without removing details.

 ## Key Features